SonkeWohler/.vim/README.md

 ```
 cp -v .vim/.gitconfig /gitconfig
 ```

+Keep in mind that, on windows, git should automatically adjust the new-line characters, which by default is set on system level (`git config --system --get core.autocrlf` should return `true`).
+That way the repo will work fine when cloned into a Linux environment without having to do anything.

 Now you should be done.
 Try it out.
 Use some aliases, open a plugin in vim, use some commands from my `.vimrc`, see if the *chrome* hotkeys from AutoHotkey